 We fundamentally disagree with this model where, essentially, the markets interested in applying AI tools need to significantly change their existing systems to apply somewhat generalist AI applications.
 As a colleague of mine put it to me simply: “it’s like trying to fit a big square into a tiny circle.”

 We at Nebuli believe in the exact opposite model.
-A Bottom-to-Top approach where we do not expect markets to make major (if any) changes to their existing systems in order to take advantage of Nebuli’s capabilities.
+A Bottom-up approach where we do not expect markets to make major (if any) changes to their existing systems in order to take advantage of Nebuli’s capabilities.